Deciding to Apply

 If you are hoping to live on the Lawn but you also choose to sign a lease off-Grounds in the meantime, then it might be difficult for you to remove yourself from that obligation if you receive an offer.
 Off-Grounds housing is available throughout the year, and you may prefer to wait until Lawn offers have been made before you make a binding contractual commitment to live off-Grounds.

-If you do not want to wait to make your living arrangements, you can apply to live on-Grounds in Upperclass Suites and Apartments (Lambeth, Bice, Copeley, Faulkner or Johnson/Malone/Weedon), in a Residential College (Brown, Hereford or the International Residence College) or in a Language House.
+If you do not want to wait to make your living arrangements, you can apply to live on-Grounds in Upperclass Apartments (Lambeth, Bice, Copeley, Faulkner or Bond), in Upperclass Hall-Style Housing (Johnson, Malone, and Weedon), in a Residential College (Brown, Hereford or the International Residential College) or in a Language House.
 If you receive an offer to live on the Lawn, Housing & Residence Life will allow you to transfer your housing contract to your Lawn offer; this option is not available to students who commit to off-Grounds housing.

 What does the Lawn application consist of?